 Frequently asked questions about Child Champions:

 Child Champions is World Vision's new program to extend our work helping vulnerable children in the U.S., while offering supporters the opportunity to engage with American families in need.
 A Child Champion is a monthly donor who helps provide long-term resources for lasting change in the U.S., where 46 million Americans live in poverty and one in five children is impoverished.
-Research show at children and youth in poverty are more likely to underachieve in school, experience health and behavioral problems, and remain in poverty for another generation.
+Research shows that children and youth in poverty are more likely to underachieve in school, experience health and behavioral problems, and remain in poverty for another generation.

 No. The program doesn't focus on a one-on-one relationship between a donor and a specific child, but a one-to-many relationship between a donor and a group of children in specific places.
 Child Champions may get updates and follow the stories of a group of children living in places in the U.S. that are most relevant to the donor, such as where the donor lives or grew up.